Bizum + MONEI

 Fintech vs traditional banks: what’s the difference?

-While fintech and traditional banks both aim to provide seamless financial services to consumers, that’s the only similarity.
+While fintech and traditional banks both aim to provide seamless financial services to consumers, that’s the only similarity between them.

 Fintech companies are considered the bank’s biggest competitors.
-The financial system banks use today is made up of some very traditional and antiquated practices and procedures.
+The financial system banks use today is built on traditional, antiquated practices and procedures.
 It’s more often time-consuming and glitchy than it is frictionless.
-As consumer demands continue to shift to wanting things faster and easier, people are looking for a financial solution that meets their needs.
+As consumer demands continue shifting toward faster, easier options, people are looking for a financial solution that meets their needs.

-When it comes to innovation and advancement, traditional banks are falling behind and fintech is stepping up to the plate.
-Fintech may have a small share in the world banking system, but consumers are increasingly opting to use it as a substitute to banks.
+When it comes to innovation and advancement, traditional banks are falling behind, and fintech is stepping up to the plate.
+Fintech may have a small share in the world banking system, but consumers are increasingly opting to use it as a substitute for banks.

-We can break down the differences between fintech and traditional banks into four categories.
+The differences between fintech and traditional banks fall into four categories:

 1. The way of doing business